sandervandevelde/streetview-cyclist/README.md

 As switch, a simple relay will do.
 I use a [e3jk-ds30m1](https://www.farnell.com/datasheets/1634350.pdf).
 It is powered by 12 volts but offers me an acurate photoelectric sensor relay switch so no contact with the pedals is needed.

+Regarding the fitness device, I got a Rambler RF 702 hometrainer.
+Because the sensor I use makes contactless measurements, almost any fitness device will do.
+I actually measure my the movement of one knee, not the pedals.

 ## Meadow F7v2 Feather

 This is a great board for both tinkering and production, especially if you only use C# as programming language.